Dating abuse warning signs

 It’s pretty normal to feel a twinge of jealously here and there in a relationship.
 Especially if our significant other seems a little too close with someone attractive!
 But since healthy relationships are based on trust, our partner is usually quick to put our mind at ease.

-But what about when your dating someone whose mind is never at ease, no matter what?
+But what about when you’re dating someone whose mind is never at ease, no matter what?

 Warning signs to look out for: